tortxof/rc-club-members/README.md

 ### Upgrading

-To upgrade, we will use docker exec to run the upgrade script, then restart the container.
+To upgrade, pull in changes to the git repo, and restart the container.

-    sudo docker exec members_app ./upgrade.sh
+    git pull
     sudo docker restart members_app